jpweber/valet/README.md

 - url patterms
     -  mygateway.foo.com/api1/* -> api1.someserver.com/*
         -  passes through what ever http action was used.
-    -  the first  / argument points to
+    -  the first  / argument points to which app api to use.

 - ability to mock end points
     - you make a call and the api sends back test/dummy data instead of reaching out backing services